5 Tips for Crafting a Cybersecurity Risk Remediation Plan

 3. Determine who needs to be looped in

+Not all cyber risk is created equal and different risk scenarios require different responses and different teams.
 Determining which teams need to be looped in depends on whether the incident requires attention now and which assets are impacted.
 Bitsight can help with this task by continuously and automatically identifying areas of disproportionate risk across your digital environment.

 For example, a misconfigured web firewall that protects sensitive data in the cloud would be considered a high priority risk that requires immediate attention from the Security Operations Center (SOC).
 Similarly, the discovery of malware on a web server would require rapid attention.

+With these insights, investigation and analysis teams can prioritize these assets for remediation.
+They can also use Bitsight’s integrations with SIEM tools, like Splunk, to refer to all cyber threat intelligence in one place.
 Depending on the nature and severity of the risk, remediation can be conducted solely by the security team or other teams may need to be looped in.
 For instance, a severe incident will require engagement from the C-suite and board of directors, legal counsel, and communications teams.

 4. Proactively notify vendors